awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 Type: String
 Required: No
 [runAsEnabled](#run)
-If set to `true`, you must specify a user account that exists on the instances you'll be connecting to in the `runAsDefaultUser` input\.
+If set to `true`, you must specify a user account that exists on the instances you will be connecting to in the `runAsDefaultUser` input\.
 Otherwise, sessions will fail to start\.
 By default, sessions are started using the `ssm-user` account created by the AWS Systems Manager SSM Agent\.
 The Run As feature is only supported for connecting to Linux instances\.
 Type: Boolean
 Required: Yes
 [runAsDefaultUser](#runUser)
 The name of the user account to start sessions with on Linux instances when the `runAsEnabled` input is set to `true`\.
-The user account you specify for this input must exist on the instances you'll be connecting to; otherwise, sessions will fail to start\.
+The user account you specify for this input must exist on the instances you will be connecting to; otherwise, sessions will fail to start\.
 Type: String
 Required: No
 [idleSessionTimeout](#timeout)